M17-Project/Module_17/README.md

 * Fixed `RADIO_RX` baseband DC bias

 ### Revision 0.1d
-* Changed supply voltage for U6 and U7 to 5V
+* Changed supply voltage for U6 and U7 (baseband filter Op-Amps) to 5V and replaced MCP602 with MCP6002 as the former ICs are not rail2rail capable on their input
 * Fixed `CAT_TX` and `CAT_RX` solder jumpers
+* Fixed volume knob direction
+* Replaced PSU with in-stock parts
+* Replaced MAX3232 with simple 5V/3.3V level shifters as most, if not all, radios use either 5V or 3.3V TTL instead of RS232
+* Replaced STM32F405RGT6 with GD32F405RGT6 - these ICs are pin and code compatible

 ### Future revisions
 Future revisions will feature at least additional power supply options and will be designed with an enclosure in mind.